-If a member can evidence how much tax-free cash they have taken previously, they can apply for a Transitional Tax-Free Amount (TTFA) certificate.
+If a member can evidence how much tax-free cash they have taken previously, they can apply for a transitional tax-free amount (TTFA) certificate.
 This will confirm the monetary amount of tax-free cash previously received, to be deducted from the member's LSA.
+Therefore, some may be able to receive more tax-free cash post 6 April 2024 by utilising the alternative transitional method.